Cue Biopharma, Inc. (CUE) Q1 2020 Earnings Call Transcript

 Our next question comes from the line of Mark Breidenbach with Oppenheimer.
 Please proceed with your question.

-Hey, good afternoon, guys, and congrats on the forward progress with dose escalation and especially on the early signs of tumor regression, it sounds like some of the patients.
-Let me ask for the patients who have shown some early indications of tumor regression, have they all progressed on prior PD-1 therapy?
+Hey.
+Good afternoon, guys, and congrats on the forward progress with dose escalation and especially on the early signs of tumor regression, in sounds like some, of the patients.
+Let me ask, for the patients who have shown some early indications of tumor regression, have they all progressed on prior PD-1 therapy?
 Or were any of them only previously treated with chemo?

-Okay.
-And so can you comment, is there a protocol mandated PD-1 wash-out period and maybe can you just give us some color on the interval between the last PD-1 dose and the start of CUE-101 for these patients?
+OK.
+And so can you comment, is there a protocol mandated PD-1 wash-out period?
+And maybe can you just give us some color on the interval between the last PD-1 dose and the start of CUE-101 for these patients?

 Dan Passeri -- Chief Executive Officer